Why Yamaha DGX-660 Is One Of The Best Mid Range Digital Piano

 So, why does our smart DXG 660 lacks this?
 This is why DGX 660 can be connected easily to computer and iOS devices, where a wide range of exciting apps are available for further enhancing/tweaking your music.

 Example - With the Chord Tracker app, you can identify the chord in songs form the audio collection.

-There is also an optional wireless connection available for total freedom although the range is bit short but still this connectivity option kind of innovative step and is still developmental stage.
+There is also an optional wireless connection available for total freedom although the range is bit short but still this connectivity option is kind of an innovative step and is still in developmental stage.

 The mic connectivity feature is not present in lots of entry level keyboards but DGX 660 got covered you on this.
 (Note: DGX 660 does not comes with Inbuilt Mic)